graphcommons/hackathons/_posts/2015-08-21-istanbul-yapisal-gazetecilik.en.md

 ### License

-All tools created in the workshop belongs to its createors and expected to be licensed under a free and open source license.
+All tools created in the workshop belongs to its creators and expected to be licensed under a [free and open source software license](http://choosealicense.com/).
 The network maps or graphs created on Graph Commons belongs to its authors and licensed with [Creative Commons International 4.0](https://creativecommons.org/licenses/by/4.0/).

 <br>
 <a name="iletisim"></a>